CarlosMecha/notifications/README.md

 ## Contribute

 These tiny pieces of code (notifications, mqlite, etc) are ideas or prototypes developed in ~6 hours.
-If you find this code useful feel free to do whatever you want with it.
+If you find this code useful, feel free to do whatever you want with it.
 Help/ideas/bug reporting are also welcome.

 Thanks!